zhimin-z/EvalEng/support_degree/stage 6/evaluate.md

 ## Total Score: 2/12 (17%)

-The HuggingFace Evaluate library excels at metric computation with excellent static documentation but provides virtually no SHIP stage functionality.
+The HuggingFace Evaluate library excels at metric computation with excellent static documentation but provides virtually no RELEASE stage functionality.
 It's designed as a metric computation library rather than a comprehensive evaluation platform with artifact management, versioning, reporting, and distribution capabilities.